qqqqqqqq/Charles-Hoyle-Vue-Test/README.md

-# Charles-Hoyle-Vue-Test
+# Charles Hoyle Vue.js Test, Babcock International

-I used CLI to create the project, on Ubuntu linux.
+I used the Vue CLI to create the project,on Ubuntu linux.

-Attached 2 folders src and static to go in the project root static contains json files to mock the API calls
+Attached 2 folders: src and static

+src contains the code and static has json files to mock the API calls

+### To run the test put these folders in the project root of a Vue app

 I used Axios for the API's : GET for the data requests and a POST for the final booking The POST gives an error but unsure if this was due to environment I've simply logged the POST parameters.